-Pascal divided the wheel into 36 identical spaces, before adding a number to each space and coloring them in alternating shades of red and black.
+Pascal divided the wheel into 36 identical spaces before adding a number to each area and coloring them in alternating shades of red and black.
 This was done to facilitate probability analysis, and Pascal likely had no idea that his “little wheel” (or roulette in French) would later be adopted by gamblers all over the world.

 The basic structure of Pascal’s wheel remained the same over the next 150 years.
 By 1801, the game had become popularized to the point of being mentioned in fictional literature.
 In his novel La Roulette, ou le Jour French author Jacques Lablee describes a roulette wheel found in the Palais Royal in Paris.
 As Lablee described the game, “there are exactly two slots reserved for the bank, whence it derives its sole mathematical advantage … two betting spaces containing the bank’s two numbers: zero and double zero.”

 In the mid-1800s, the roulette was transformed on a fundamental level, as a pair of French entrepreneurs attempted to curry favor with King Charles the III of Monaco.
 Brothers Francois and Louise Blanc surmised that by removing the “00” space from the wheel, they could create a version of roulette that appeared to be much more favorable to players while still retaining the house’s precious edge.
 Indeed, roulette wheels with only one “0” space offer players a house edge of 2.7% on even money bets, while wheels with both the “0” and “00” spaces increase the house edge to 5.26 percent.